mrdivinemaniac/react-context-store/README.md

-# @mrdivinemaniac/react-context-store
+# React Context Store

-This small library that demonstrates a way to use React's context API to create a global store using the familiar and convenient hooks API.
+This is a small library that demonstrates a way to use React's context API to create a global store using the familiar and convenient hooks API.

 ## Installation
 ```